MOZAMBIQUE

 Try and arrive at Inhambane on the exact start date of your course that we’ve provided.
 This is usually a Sunday so you will have a day to settle in before we start training.
 If you can only arrive the day before, don’t fret, we’ll still pick you up!
 You’ll just need to book an extra night with us.

-If you ARE participating in the Safari week, do not book a LAM return flight to Inhambane.
+If you ARE participating in the Safari week, do not book a LAM return flight from Inhambane.
 You will travel overland on the safari from Mozambique to South Africa.
-You will need to book your flight home from Johannesburg airport no earlier than 8.30pm local time – the reason for this is your Safari transport link will not arrive into O. R. Tambo Airport (Johannesburg) before 6.30pm.
+You will need to book your flight home from Johannesburg airport no earlier than 8.30pm local time – the reason for this is your Safari transport link will not arrive into O. R. Tambo Airport (Johannesburg) before 6.30pm

 VISAS